SergejKasper/smartkitchen/README.md

 e.
 Setting the path to the API.
 TODO: Externelize the path settings.

 Open smartkitchen/app/www/js/services.js in your editor/ide of trust and set the ip and port from within the angular service to the external ip of the Machine and the port you are running the server on.
-If the machine with the server and the device are both within the LAN, the conf might be something like:
+If the machine with the server and the device are both within the LAN, the configuration might be something like the following.

  ```sh
 		function($resource) {
 			return $resource('http://192.168.43.108:port/recepies/:recepieId', {port:':4000'});